rambleraptor/rambleraptor.github.io/_drafts/guatemala.markdown

 The food turned out to be anything but toxic.
 It was delicious.
 The freshest produce arranged into flavorful dishes of eggs, chicken, rice, beans, potatoes and so much more.
 I didn't expect so much variety of food and I didn't expect how much of a treat it all would be.
 We had three meals daily at our homestay and each one was a highlight of the day.

 One thing that did surprise me was the driving.
 I've never thought of driving as a particularly scary endeavor.
 Accidents do unfortunately occur, but there is a system in place that tries to minimize them.
 Guatemala didn't feel like that.
 It felt like NASCAR with oncoming traffic and scooters for good measure.
 I can't remember how many times I thought our driver was about to hit somebody and how many times I thought somebody was inching far too close to us.
 Even in the most populated areas, I don't visibilty remember any stop lights.
 Every intersection turned into a negotiation with the people around us.
-It was this strange mixture of hostage negotation and Russian roulette.
+It was this strange mixture of pseudo high-speed hostage negotation and Russian roulette.

 ## Work
 There's a false idea that volunteers are meant to rescue a community and galvanize its occupants into saving themselves.
 It's a really easy trap to fall into when you know that you're helping people who are "less privileged."
 It's definitely a trap that I fell into before the trip began.